streetstoriesems

 “Congratulations,” I replied, backing off.

-“No really,” he said.
-“Right now.
-Look.”
 He proceeded to hyperventilate.
 He was a little taller than me and overweight.
-He had browinish-blond hair in a strange kind of wave pattern all over his head.
+He had brownish-blond hair in a strange kind of wave pattern all over his head.
 His thick glasses had wire frames and the little nose pieces were dirty enough for me to see, thanks to his incessant need to stand close.

 “You’re hyperventilating,” I told him.